daveio/npm/README.md

 Metapackage for Dave Williams.

-Yes, that's right.
 It's a package.
 For Dave.
 By Dave.
 About Dave.
 If you were expecting more, well, that's on you.

-With thanks - and apologies -to [zachleat](https://github.com/zachleat).
+With thanks - and apologies - to [zachleat](https://github.com/zachleat).

 ---